Safety Fest

 Boise State University

-Seth is a Safety and Health Consultant at the Idaho OSHA Consultation Program.
-He has over six years of experience in safety and environmental health, along with a degree in Environmental and Occupational Health and Safety from Boise State.
+Seth is a Safety and Health Consultant at the Idaho OSHCon Program.
+He has over seven years of experience in safety and environmental health, along with a degree in Environmental and Occupational Health and Safety from Boise State.
+As a Certified Safety Professional working at the Idaho OSHCon Program, Seth helps small businesses in Idaho develop and implement safety and health programs and hazard identification.

 Shelby Brandvold